-A need to explain and clarify about the purpose of the study is an important way of establishing rapport with the participants.
+A need to explain and clarify the purpose of the study is an important way of establishing rapport with the participants.
 They were oriented about the main purpose of the study, and I asked them to affix their signature in the ICF.
 Moreover, they were assured that their responses would remain confidential.
 An In-Depth Interview (IDI) was used to collect the primary data.
 This interview method is felt to be of the greatest value to the study that may arise because it allows the power of interactive dialogue through language to reflect the teachers' experiences.
 The interview setting offered me the opportunity to clarify statements and gave me the freedom to explore new avenues with the potential to enhance meaning during the process.
 This data collection technique was employed to elementary school teachers who will be sharing their perceptions and practices during the adoption of blended learning in classroom instruction.
 Key Informant Interview (KII) was used for the three (3) teachers in each school who have first-hand knowledge of the new normal policy, particularly the implementation of blended learning.
-Participants shared their thoughts by answering the semi-structured questions by using their own words.
+Participants shared their thoughts by answering the semi-structured questions using their own words.
 They were reminded towards the end of the interview that there is a need for the second contact to discuss the findings of the study to make sure that they reflect their own experiences.
 A copy of the transcript of the interview was emailed to the participants.
 Interview protocols were observed properly.

-Before the conduct of the in-depth interviews and focus group discussion, research guide questions were formulated aligned to the research questions, to get the significant information from the participants and to attain the purpose of the study.
-It was be validated by the experts.
-The stored interview was secured in a flash drive or in personal computer drive making sure that the information remains confidential.
-I made it sure that a password was set for each word document where the data gathered had been written.
+Before the conduct of the in-depth interviews and focus group discussion, research guide questions were formulated aligned to the research questions, to get significant information from the participants and to attain the purpose of the study.
+It was validated by the experts.
+The stored interview was secured in a flash drive or in a personal computer drive making sure that the information remains confidential.
+I made it sure that a password was set for each Word document where the data gathered had been written.
 For reference, I kept the gathered data for three years.
 The recorded interview was transcribed and coded, ready for thematic analysis.
 In the thematic analysis, I assisted by my data analyst to ensure the correct analysis of the data.

 2.5 Data Analysis